Rotator Cuff Repair

 - The anesthesiologist will continuously monitor your heart rate, blood pressure, breathing, and blood oxygen level during the surgery.

-- The skin over your surgical site will be cleansed with an antiseptic solution.
+- The skin over your surgical site will be cleaned with an antiseptic solution.

-- Your healthcare provider will make an incision in the shoulder area.
+- Your healthcare provider will make a cut (incision) in the shoulder area.
 The incision will vary depending on the type of surgery (open surgery, arthroscopy, or a combination of both) that may be done.

-- The arthroscope (if used) will be inserted through the incision.
+- The arthroscope (if used) will be put through the incision.

-- Other incisions may be made to introduce other small grasping, probing, or cutting tools.
+- Other incisions may be made to use other small grasping, probing, or cutting tools.

-- Injured tendons and muscles will be repaired or replaced with a graft tendon from another part of the body.
+- The provider will fix or replace injured tendons and muscles with a graft tendon from another part of the body.

-- Bone spurs (if present) will be removed.
+- Bone spurs will be removed if they are present.

 - A sterile bandage or dressing will be applied.